Bubblin-Superbooks/we/interim/prepared.markdown

 The crowd seemed just as nonsensical, dispersed

 (not in rows), going forward, backward, diagonally, transversely Then nobody.
-For a second, suddenly stopping in my mad dashing, I saw on the second floor, in the glass cage of a room hanging in the air, a man and a woman—a kiss; she, standing with her whole body bent backward, brokenly: "This is for the last time, forever
+For a second, suddenly stopping in my mad dashing, I saw on the second floor, in the glass cage of a room hanging in the air, a man and a woman—a kiss; she, standing with her whole body bent backward, brokenly: "This is for the last time, forever"

-"

 At a corner a thorny, moving bush of heads.
 Above the heads separate, floating in the air, a banner: "Down with the machines!
 Down with the Operation!"
 And, distinct from my own self, I thought: "Is it possible that each one of us bears such a pain, that it can be removed only with his heart?